v420v/ibu/README.md

 - No block scopes.
 - No bugs, everything is a feature

-It is similar to C and is also influenced by Go, HolyC, and Python.
+Ibu is similar to C and is also influenced by Go, HolyC, and Python.

 ```go